 Circuit breaker, lockdown, self quarantine… our lives have been disrupted in major ways these past several weeks.
 After all that’s been happening, you’re not alone if you’re feeling disoriented, disconnected and/or not fully present.
-This would be a good opportunity to ground yourself if you haven’t already done so.
+Grounding yourself now would be a good idea if you haven’t already done so.

 While you’re at it, it might also be helpful to check in, too.
 Because with everything moving online right now, we’re seeing a lot more calls-to-action on how to make the best use of this time.
 For some, this can be pretty loud and distracting and could even make you lose sight of yourself.

 Take a moment to reflect on your current state.
 Is it hard to bring your awareness to the present moment?
 Is your mind racing with thoughts?
 Does your body feel tense anywhere?
 Are there any negative emotions that are intruding?
 If you answered yes to any of these questions, then some grounding might be helpful.

 Grounding will bring you out of your head and “back to earth”, release stress and tension, increase calm and balance, anchor your energy, heighten your awareness to what is present, and help you tune into your intuition.

 I’m going to share a visualization I learned years ago from a healer that’s stayed with me ever since: